Candy, Vitamin or Painkiller: Which One Is Your Product?

 Vitamins Can Be Painkillers Too

-A vitamin is important, but it’s not urgent.
-If you don’t get enough vitamins this week, this month or even this year, you may not notice the effects.
+A vitamin is your ‘cool’ idea.
+It makes things better but isn't always essential.
+If you don't get enough vitamins this week or this month, you may not notice the effects.

 But vitamins can become painkillers.

-Today, there’s no doubt that Twitter has become a painkiller for many people.
-It was used by researchers to predict flu outbreaks and it was critical during the Egyptian revolution of 2011.
+Who would have considered Twitter to be a painkiller when it launched in 2006?
+At best, it was a vitamin.
+Today, it was used by researchers to predict flu outbreaks and was critical during the Egyptian revolution of 2011.

 So we can't ignore vitamins.
 Because tomorrow they may become painkillers.